Abstract

 In this paper, we mainly focus on a fractal model of Fangzhu’s nanoscale surface for water collection which is established through He’s fractal derivative.
 Based on the fractal two-scale transform method, the approximate analytical solutions are obtained by the energy balance method and He’s frequency–amplitude formulation method with average residuals.
 Some specific numerical experiments of the model show that these two methods are simple and effective and can be adopted to other nonlinear fractal oscillators.
 In addition, these properties of the obtained solution reveal how to enhance the collection rate of Fangzhu by adjusting the smoothness of its surfaces.

 Fangzhu (方诸) is the oldest nano device in ancient China which can collect water from the air.1–4 In Ref.
 1, He et al. explained the operating principle of the Fangzhu and its many possible applications in the future.
-As we know, the nanoscale surface of Fangzhu device plays an outsize role in water collection performance, the super-hydrophobic surface is used to absorb water molecules in the air, and the super-hydrophilic surface is well situated for transmitting the absorbed water molecules to the water collector (see Figure 1).1–3 The Fangzhu oscillator can be expressed by the following form1
+As we know, the nanoscale surface of Fangzhu device plays an outsize role in water collection performance, the super-hydrophobic surface is used to absorb water molecules in the air, and the super-hydrophilic surface is well situated for transmitting the absorbed water molecules to the water collector (see Figure 1).1–3 The Fangzhu oscillator can be expressed by the following form

 The unsmooth surface of Fangzhu.

 Usually, Fangzhu oscillator is considered in a smooth space.
 Therefore, in order to investigate the potentially hidden properties of Fangzhu, a fractal modified model is introduced, which can disproportionately affect the movement of water molecules on the Fangzhu’s surface, and will significantly improve the water collection performance of the Fangzhu.
 However, the traditional derivative cannot describe the observed phenomena of non-smooth and discontinuous surfaces.
-So, He’s fractal derivative has to be used, which was proposed by a Chinese mathematician, Dr. Ji-Huan He,5–9 it is a wonderful mathematical tool to deal with discontinuous problems and can describe the physical problems in the fractal space .10–21 The modified fractal Fangzhu oscillator4 is given by
+So, He’s fractal derivative has to be used, which was proposed by a Chinese mathematician, Dr. Ji-Huan He,5–9 it is a wonderful mathematical tool to deal with discontinuous problems and can describe the physical problems in the fractal space .10–21 The modified fractal Fangzhu oscillator

 In order to simplify the calculation process, equation (1.2) becomes